 Although it is taught in a 'stage not age' level, we recognise that Relationships Education (RSE) can be a confusing topic for a child with SEND.
 Specific guidance for this is produced by the Local Authority and in used at Hill View School when necessary.
-Guidance can be downloaded here - https://schools.oxfordshire.gov.uk/cms/sites/schools/files/folders/folders/documents/SEN/guidance /RSE_framework_for_children_with_SEND_and_vulnerabilities.pdf whole school experience so that a feeling of self-worth is developed.
+Guidance can be downloaded here - https://schools.oxfordshire.gov.uk/rse-framework-pupils whole school experience so that a feeling of self-worth is developed.
 For children who are additionally vulnerable to poor wellbeing, we write a Pupil Support Profile (PSP) which is based on the Six Stages of Crisis.